avamsykiran/JavaFSD_May2022/03.BackEnd - J2SE/README.md

                         it had no uniform build plan or build target as a result an ant build file is everytime new to a developer. it has no dependency management.

-            'mavne'     by Apache Software Foundations and has a very strict project structure and is a build and dependency management tool.
+            'maven'     by Apache Software Foundations and has a very strict project structure and is a build and dependency management tool.

                         each maven project is uniquly identified by a combination of three thing